 - Nasi Kandar – A mixture of amazing curry sauces poured over a mountain of rice.

-- Cendol – A shaved ice desert sweetened with palm sugar and coconut milk.
+- Cendol – A shaved ice dessert sweetened with palm sugar and coconut milk.
 Topped with red beans and sweet corn which actually works!

 5. Little India

 There are some nice little boutique shops within the Chinese shophouses selling things like crafts, home furnishings, fashion, and jewellery, but if you want a full-on shopping experience, head to Komtar.
 Just on the very edge of old town, the Komtar shopping mall has five levels of high street and designer shops.
 Brands include H&M, Sony, Cotton On, Nikon, and Digi.

 On the top floor is the Komtar food court, with a large selection of Malaysian and Western dishes to choose from.
 Prices are only a few cents higher than food stalls found on the streets, but portions are much bigger!